Who qualifies for a Habitat house?

 If I qualify, how long does the process take?

-It may take up to six months for the screening process and up to 2 years before the family to move into a Habitat house.
+It may take up to six months for the screening process and up to 2 years before the family can move into a Habitat house.

 What is my responsibility to Habitat?

 Selected families are required to attend a minimum of new-homeowner classes.
 These classes include budgeting, home maintenance and minor repairs, insurance, and other topics related to family living and home ownership.
 After moving in, families are expected to make monthly mortgage payments on time and keep the house and yard well-maintained.
 Homeowners are fully responsible for their property and monthly utility bills.